sriharshav/scada_services/README.md

 - Create virtual port pair COM7-COM8 using Null-modem emulator
 -	Download Free version of Modbus slave simulator from mobusdriver.com and place it in tools folder
-- Download release version of redis-server from MSOpenTech / redis
+- Download release version of redis-server from MSOpenTech / redis  and place it in tools folder

 ##Starting app##